El-Foz/TypeyType/README.md

 ### Update 3.0.0 Beta

 Basic accounts and a copletely revamped system, however they do not do anything, as well as a new easter egg

+### 3.0.0.1

+Just fixed a little bug where things would break if you typed something else